 Because you are dealing with a U.S. government agency rather than the insurance company for a trucking company, you may need an attorney experienced with US Postal Service truck accidents.

-Determining Fault in a US Postal Service Truck Accident
+Determining Fault in a US Postal Service Truck Accident in 2021

 Determining fault in a US Postal Service truck accident is the same as in an accident involving a commercial truck owned by a private company.
 US Postal Service truck drivers can make the same mistakes as truck drivers for private companies.
 Some of these accidents causes include:

 - Fatigued driving

 - Reckless driving

 If the postal service can prove that you were at fault for the accident or that you were negligent in some way, you may not be able to collect compensation in a personal injury lawsuit.
 Mail truck drivers are trained to drive safely at all times; however, accidents still occur.

 When the US Postal Service truck driver is at fault and you can prove that you did not contribute the cause of the accident, you may be able to collect damages from the federal government to cover your expenses related to the accident.
 You'll need to prove negligence caused the accident instead.